SeamlessDistribution/SeamlessDistribution.github.io/merchant/reference/reporting.md

 Only one master cash register perform reconciliation process.
-The reconciliation report will show transactions summary for every cash register in the shop.
+The reconciliation report will show transactions summary for every point of sale in the shop.

 <table>